 - a.
 Perhaps THE major consideration for boards and top management with respect to IT/Security and Privacy and other GRC solutions is automation. - b.
-Virtually no GRC solutions provide out-of-the-box automation.
-The solutions that exist today only support limited automation and we see no evidence that that is changing any time soon. - c.
-As more applications move to the cloud, the automation problem is going to get even harder because cloud services typically aren't set up to allow you to extract the data you need to conduct automated GRC risk assessments. - d.
-Current GRC solutions are still primarily manual and are capable of automating only a small portion of the process.

-- e.
-Most current GRC solutions are capable of collecting only a small portion of the data companies require to understand their risk. - f.
+GRC solutions are increasingly incorporating automation capabilities.
+While challenges remain, significant advancements have been made, including: RPA to automate repetitive tasks like data entry, evidence collection, and report generation; Al-powered workflows to streamline processes and improve efficiency; Improved APIs and pre-built integrations to automate data exchange between GRC solutions and other enterprise systems. - c.
+As more applications move to the cloud, challenges persist due to limitations in API accessibility and data formatting.
+However, GRC vendors like Drata, Vanta, and Sprinto have made progress in cloud-native integrations, offering pre-built connectors for common SaaS tools. - d.
+Most current GRC solutions are capable of collecting only a small portion of the data companies require to understand their risk. - e.
 Most GRC solutions provide APIs that allow you to automatically import some data from the business applications you typically use, but the value of this depends upon: - The type and quantity of the data that those applications make available. - Your knowledge of the internal data structures within the SaaS application you need data from and how to map that to the correct location within the GRC solution.